sveltia-cms Svelte Themes

 Migration

-Have a look at the compatibility chart above first.
-If you’re already using Netlify/Decap CMS with the GitHub or GitLab backend and don’t have any custom widget, custom preview or plugin, migrating to Sveltia CMS is super easy.
-Edit /admin/index.html to replace the CMS script tag, and push the change to your repository.
+Have a look at the compatibility info above first.
+If you’re already using Netlify/Decap CMS with the GitHub or GitLab backend and don’t have any unsupported features like custom widgets or nested collections, migrating to Sveltia CMS is super easy — it works as a drop-in replacement.
+Edit /admin/index.html to replace the CMS <script> tag, and push the change to your repository.
+Your new <script> tag is:

 From Netlify CMS: